Modern Slavery & Human Trafficking StatementThe Modern Slavery Act 2015 consolidates various offences relating to human trafficking and slavery.

 Awareness raisingWe will raise awareness of modern slavery issues by distributing flyers to staff and circulating information via our intranet site.
 They explain to staff:

 • The basic principles of the Modern Slavery Act 2015;

 • How employers can identify and prevent slavery and human trafficking

 • What employees can do to flag up potential slavery or human trafficking issues to the relevant parties within Melin Homes Ltd.

-• What external help is available, for example through the Modem Slavery Helpline.
+• What external help is available, for example through the Modern Slavery Helpline.